kfwebdev/resume/README.md

 ### Projects
 __Bigcommerce.com__ : [bigcommerce.com](http://www.bigcommerce.com)
-* Estimate, develop & test new features for control panel including drag and drop dashboard, interapp communication, onboarding flow, and more.
+* Scope, develop & test new features for control panel including drag and drop dashboard, interapp communication, onboarding flow, and more.
-* Worked on team and individual projects to deliver secure, fast, product solutions and improve usability, security and customer satisfaction.
+* Work on team and individual projects to deliver secure, fast, product solutions and improve usability, security and customer satisfaction.
-* Identified and resolved complex challenges in legacy code base improving security and usability resulting in great customer conversion and retention.
+* Identify and resolve complex challenges in legacy code base improving security and usability resulting in greater customer conversion and retention.

 __Epsilon.com__ : [epsilon.com](http://www.epsilon.com)
 * Consulted and developed website redesign components for delivery to Adobe Experience Manager integration.